Best Sandbox PC Games 2025

 The objective of the game is to build a base, gather materials, and craft useful items while discovering new areas, bosses, and shortcuts.

-It places a much bigger emphasis on online co-op than other titles on this list, allowing up to 8 players to inhabit the same world.
+It places a much greater emphasis on online co-op than other titles on this list, allowing up to 8 players to inhabit the same world.

 While you’ll find no shortage of theme park sandbox games, Indoorlands is a new entry in the genre that has managed to catch our eye during its Steam Early Access window.